Top 10 Low-Code online Database app Creators

 2014.
 Zoho Creator adds form automation

-Online database tool Zoho Creator added the new intelligence feature - Form Automation.
-It's a time-saving addition that can make your everyday work easier.
-It allows you to define your business rules and workflows.
-The best part is you can do this without any coding.
-With this feature, your app can now show/hide fields or sub-forms or complete a set of tasks when a form rule is met while the user fills, submits or modifies a form.
-You can trigger actions such as displaying custom confirmation messages, redirecting users to different web pages, sending predefined email/SMS notifications based on different rules that are met.
-In a service request application, for instance.
-You can simply configure a notification to the respective team when the customer picks a product from the dropdown options.
+Online database tool Zoho Creator has introduced a new intelligent feature called Form Automation.
+This valuable addition streamlines your daily tasks, allowing you to easily establish business rules and workflows.
+The best part is that you can achieve this without writing any code.
+By leveraging this feature, your application can dynamically display or hide fields and sub-forms, as well as perform a series of actions when specific form rules are met during user interactions such as filling, submitting, or modifying a form.
+You have the ability to trigger various actions, including presenting custom confirmation messages, redirecting users to different web pages, and sending predefined email/SMS notifications based on specific rule criteria.
+For instance, in a service request application, you can effortlessly configure a notification to be sent to the appropriate team when a customer selects a product from the dropdown options.